 Instructions

-- Scrape the ice cream mixture into an ice cream storage container, or a 9×5 inch loaf pan.
+- Freeze: Scrape the ice cream mixture into an ice cream storage container, or a 9×5 inch loaf pan.
 Cover the container firmly with a lid, or plastic wrap if using a loaf pan.
 Place the pan in the freezer for at least 4-6 hours, or until the top of the ice cream is firm to the touch.

 Measuring Tips